 The next step is to evaluate your dog for working drive.
 All dogs must be current in vaccinations before participating in any training.
 We also require a $60 nonrefundable application processing fee prior to working with you and your dog.
 The GBK9SAR Information and Application Package can be downloaded from the link below.

-During the initial trainings, we will evaluate and work with you and your dog, give you direction for yours and your dog’s training, and guide you and your dog to capitalize on your dog’s natural abilities.
+During the initial trainings, we will evaluate and work with you and your dog, give you direction for training, and guide you to capitalize on your dog’s natural abilities.
 GBK9SAR handlers will give honest and objective feedback about your dog’s progress and suitability for SAR work.
 We cannot, however, guarantee that your dog will be successful in achieving certified/mission ready status.

 You will need to bring the following equipment for your dog: your dog’s favorite treats and toys, leash, harness, long line, flat collar, and water.
 You must be able to secure your dog safely in a crate and/or your vehicle.
 Dogs cannot be tied out or left loose.
 They must have adequate ventilation and/or shade when secured in your vehicle.
 Reflective tarps, space blankets, mesh products all help to keep vehicles cool during warm months.
 All dogs must remain leashed or secured unless working a training problem.